Skip to main content

 How Does the HPA Axis Mediate Hormonal Effects on Sleep?

 The Hypothalamic-Pituitary-Adrenal (HPA) axis is the body’s central stress response system.
 Its primary output, cortisol, is a powerful glucocorticoid with a distinct circadian rhythm that is inverse to that of melatonin.
-Healthy is dependent on the proper downregulation of HPA axis activity in the evening, allowing for the transition into sleep.
+Healthy sleep architecture is dependent on the proper downregulation of HPA axis activity in the evening, allowing for the transition into sleep.

 For instance, testosterone has been shown to have a dampening effect on HPA axis reactivity.
 In states of hypogonadism, the axis can become hyper-reactive, leading to elevated evening cortisol levels that interfere with sleep onset and continuity.